Apply to the Pardee RAND Graduate School

 The tabs below detail the materials you are required to submit for each part.
 Contact our admissions office at firstname.lastname@example.org if you have questions.

-If you have applied to PRGS in the past* and would like to reapply for admission in 2014, please see our instructions for reapplying.
+If you have applied to PRGS in the past* and would like to reapply for admission, please see our instructions for reapplying.

 All applications are carefully reviewed by the Admissions Committee.
 Admission decisions are sent to applicants by email no later than the end of February.